Cultivating a Compelling Writer's Voice

 So, what makes up voice, beyond the grammatical distinction of passive and active voice an English teacher likely drilled into your head in younger days (That is, generally avoiding sentences like “It was a dark and stormy night,” and instead going for something like, “The raindrops pelted the doghouse.”).

 It’s often tough to get a bead on what author’s voice is about because it is bit nebulous.
 Essentially, it is the personality and attitude of the writer expressed on the page.
-For example, my take on the voice of Alexander Chee in his great essay collection, How to Write an Autobiographical Novel, is of someone who is smart, angst-ridden, candid, and contemplative.
+For example, my take on the voice of Alexander Chee in his great essay collection, How to Write an Autobiographical Novel, is of someone who is smart, angst-ridden, and candid.

 The elements that come together to create voice include:

 The pattern within sentences, such as whether you regularly string together clauses (like the one ending this bullet point).

 The patterns, or rhythm, of the text at the paragraph and larger-scale level.
 For example, do most of your sentences tend to long, which slows down the pace?
 Or do they tend to be clipped, which often adds speed and energy?
 Do you switch back and forth in sentence length, which resembles everyday speech?
-Mixing up the length of sentences can help to create a voice of intimacy that readers can latch onto as they seek to emotionally connect to something in your work.
+Mixing up the length of sentences can help to create a voice of intimacy that readers can latch onto as they seek to emotionally connect to your work.

 Tone, which involves moods and attitudes such as excitement or frustration about the subject you’re covering.
 While some writers define tone just as being about how they feel about a subject, we’ll get into the nitty gritty of tone in a follow-up post.
 For now, think of the tone of a piece as being one of the voice “personalities” you have – like different songs performed by the same artist, or the different roles you are able to step into in life.
 There’s the work you who gives a formal presentation, and the you who hangs out at a barbecue with friends, and the you trying to outscore your neighbor on this week’s crossword puzzle, and so on.